APTG/2022_DCPT_LET/README.md

 Certain detectors will necessitate specialized calculations.
 For such cases:

 - Users can fork this repository and integrate their detector-specific simulations.
-- Alternatively, a dedicated folder can be introduced within this repository for those detector-specific calculations."
+- Alternatively, a dedicated folder can be introduced within this repository for those detector-specific calculations.

 Multiple MC codes will be used.